 Lymphedema is a chronic disorder and a lifelong medical condition.
 There is no cure for Lymphedema but it can be easily managed by a combination of therapies that help ease the symptoms of swelling and pain.

 Doctors recommend patients to perform light exercises as that is known to help drain the excess lymph fluid.
 Bandaging the affected limb or using a compression garment also helps the lymph fluid to flow back to the trunk of the body.

-Massaging the area as per the lymph drainage manual is also known to accelerate lymph fluid drainage and help reduce the swelling and discomfort.
-These therapies combined with lifestyle changes have proven to be beneficial for a majority of lymphedema patients.
+Massaging the area as per the lymph drainage manual is also known to accelerate lymph fluid drainage and help reduce swelling and discomfort.
+These therapies combined with lifestyle changes have proven to be beneficial for a majority of Lymphedema patients.

 How is Lymphedema treated?